Movie Review: Green Book (2018)

 Think about that for a second.
 What does it say that in a road-trip movie through the Jim Crow South, the black guy has more to learn?
 It says, among other things, that the filmmakers are probably white.
 And they are: director Peter Farrelly, who also helped with the screenplay, and screenwriters Bryan Hayes Currie and Nick Vallelonga.

-Gotta say: I enjoyed “Green Book.“ The chemistry between the two leads is wonderful and much of the superficial period detail feels accurate.
+Gotta say: I enjoyed the chemistry between the two leads; and much of the superficial period detail feels accurate.

 But throughout I kept thinking the filmmakers were making the characters extreme versions of themselves in order to give us our accommodating happy ending.
-I mean: a dashiki in 1961?
-A throne?
-I’ll take the artistic license of Tony schooling Dr. Shirley on Little Richard; but assuming everyone knew Aretha in 1961 doesn't make sense.
-That was the year of her first record, and she didn’t break big until 1966-67.
+I mean: a dashiki in 1962?
+I’ll take the artistic license of Tony schooling Dr. Shirley on Little Richard; but assuming everyone knew Aretha in 1962 doesn't make sense.
+She didn’t break big until 1966-67.
 Which is around the time dashikis became a thing.

 Oh, and apparently Don Shirley’s family has complained about the inaccuracies.